-Landowners and vegetation managers in Marin County were some of the key stakeholders in the CWPP development process.
+Landowners and vegetation managers in Marin County were some of the key stakeholders in the CWPP development process, as well as fuel modification project development and implementation moving forward.
 Land ownership in Marin County is quite diverse and includes federal, state, local (county), and private property owners; Table 6 shows the distribution of land ownership in the county.

 Landowner Percent Ownership

 Private 56%

 National Park Service 24%

 Marin Municipal Water District 6%

 County Open Space District 5%

 State Parks 4%

-Other Parks a 5%
+Other Parks ^a 5%

 Total 100%